This is the path of remembrance

 A sense of living in the space between.

+Between what’s tangible and intangible.
+Between inner reality and outer reality.
 Between the world as it is—and the one that keeps whispering through your bones.

+Often called “too much” or “not enough.”
+You see what others miss.
+You feel what others bury.
 And while it’s made life harder, it’s also the key to your calling.

-This is not exile.
+Your path is not exile.
+It’s initiation.

 You weren’t meant to fit in.

-You were meant to midwife the in-between.
+You were meant to midwife new ways forward.

 You’re not broken.
-You’re responding.
+Your exhaustion makes sense.

 You’ve tried to heal.
 To do it right.